radar07/obsidian-notes/my-vault/Books/The Kubernetes Book.md

 Kubernetes (k8s) -> Helmsman (Greek) - person steers the ship

 Kubernetes is like a courier service.
 You package the app as a container, give it a Kubernetes manifest, and let Kubernetes take care of deploying it and keeping it running.

+#### Kubernetes as a cluster

+* Cluster -a bunch of machines(nodes) to host applications.
+* A cluster consists of a control plane and worker node.
+* Control plane -> Intelligence, exposes the API, has a scheduler for assigning work, and responsible for keeping apps healthy (self-healing, auto-scaling, rollouts).
+* Workers -> hard work of executing user applications

+#### Kubernetes as an orchestrator

+- Orchestrator -> a system that takes care of deploying and managing applications